MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-develop-habits.md

 Human behaviors are heavily influenced by social norms, which are the values, actions and expectations of a group.
 If you and a few others on your team adopt a behavior and make it visible, it can spread across your entire team and establish a new norm.

 Professor Sandy Pentland, who directs the MIT Connection Science and Human Dynamics labs, says collective intelligence builds when one person shows enthusiasm, recruits others and the group begins to work together.
 “Just hearing something said rarely results in change in behavior.
 They’re just words.
-When we see people in our peer group play with an idea, our behavior changes.”
-(The Culture Code, by Daniel Coyle Pg __).
+When we see people in our peer group play with an idea, our behavior changes.” (_The Culture Code_, by Daniel Coyle<!-- Pg __-->).

 Here are some suggestions for how to use MyAnalytics to change habits as a team: